Aid groups call for access to Myanmar conflict zone

 The government would take control of fire-gutted land, Win Myat Aye said this week.
 Rights groups say about half of more than 400 Rohingya villages were torched.

-Officials have announced plans for resettlement camps for those displaced by the conflict, while U.N. officials and diplomats are urging the government to let people rebuild homes.
+Officials have announced plans for resettlement camps for the displaced, while U.N. officials and diplomats are urging the government to let people rebuild homes.